Tennessee Layoffs — February 2022

 |---|---|---|---|---|

-Topping the list was FedEx Supply Chain, Inc at its Tennessee facility, reporting 65 affected workers.
-FedEx followed with 65 workers.
+The biggest impact was at FedEx at its Lebanon facility, reporting 65 affected workers.

 After a dip last month, layoff activity has ticked back up.

-These figures highlight mounting pressure on the Tennessee labor market, with activity running above both recent and year-ago benchmarks.
+This data points to mounting pressure on the Tennessee labor market, with activity running above both recent and year-ago benchmarks.
+The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Tennessee.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Tennessee WARN notices, browse layoffs by state, or download the full dataset.